-TA: Asad Dossani [adossani@ucsd.edu] Office Hours: TBA
+TAs: Asad Dossani [adossani@ucsd.edu] and Yiduo He (y8he@ucsd.edu) Office Hours: TBA

 Economics 172A is the first course in the two-quarter Operations Research sequence.
 It covers linear and integer programming.
 Linear and integer programs are types of mathematical optimization problems.
 The class will introduce you to the problem, teach you how to formulate economic problems as linear programming problems, teach you how to solve these problems, and teach you how to interpret the solutions to these problems.